- News & Events Menu

 2.4.
 The term “college official” refers to any person employed by the College or the College’s affiliated auxiliary operations performing assigned faculty, campus safety and security, administrative, or professional responsibilities.

 2.5.
 The term “Judicial Board of Review (JBR)” refers to the hearing body comprised of students, faculty, and staff.
 A minimum of three students and two faculty or staff will hear a case.

 2.6.
-The term “college premises” includes all land, buildings, facilities, or other property in the possession of or owned, used, or controlled by the College or the College’s affiliated auxiliary operations.
+The term “college premises”, "college property", and "campus" includes all land, buildings, facilities, or other property in the possession of or owned, used, or controlled by the College or the College’s affiliated auxiliary operations.

 2.7.
 The term “judicial body” applies to the Judicial Board of Review, Administrative Hearing, Convener, or any person or persons authorized by the Vice President for Students to determine whether a student has violated the code and to recommend sanctions when necessary.

 2.8.
 The term “judicial advisor” refers to any individual assigned to advise a judicial body and/or student.